MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-org-defined-backgrounds.md

 You'll find previews of your uploaded images in a new table under the **Custom meeting backgrounds** section.
 This table also displays the name and resolution of your images.
 Once you confirm your choice of uploaded images, select the **Save** button below the preview table.
 Now that you’ve selected save, your uploaded backgrounds are visible to your end users with a Teams Premium license.

-## Where are Meeting Themes visible
+## Where are custom backgrounds visible

-The following list displays supported clients where meeting themes are visible:
+The following list displays supported clients where custom backgrounds are visible:

 - Web client
 - Desktop client